 - Silvagnoli LM, Shepherd C, Pritchett J, Gardner J. Optimizing readability and format of plain language summaries for medical research articles: cross-sectional survey study.
 J Med Internet Res.
 2022;24(1):e22122. https://doi.org/10.2196/22122.

 - Khobragade S, Perrett P, Burgess C, Smith H, Eade D, Cheshire A, Law L. Analysis of reach for different formats of plain language summaries.
-Poster session presented at the 2022 European Meeting of ISMPP, January 25–26, 2022.
+Original abstracts from the 2022

 - Foulcer S, Sheppard D, Gokool N. Seek and you will [potentially] find: the impact of plain summary accessibility on engagement and wider dissemination.
-Poster session presented at the 2022 European Meeting of ISMPP, January 25–26, 2022.
+Original abstracts from the 2022

 - Patient Focused Medicines Development.
 Plain language summaries (PLS) of peer-reviewed publications and conference presentations: practical ‘How-To’ guide for multi-stakeholder co-creation. [accessed March 30, 2022]. http://pemsuite.org/How-to-Guides/WG5.pdf.